orangestack/angular2_learn/README.md

 # Angular2Learn

 Angular2Learn is all about learning Angular2 using Typescript from the basic.
-IN future more Angular2 concepts will go here as a part of learning.
-Note, this project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.18.
+In future more Angular2 concepts will go here as a part of learning.Note, this project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.18.

 # To install node modules
 Run 'npm install'